01 — Fundamentals

 Critical Quality Attributes (CQAs) and methods

 Every analytical method should map to one or more Critical Quality Attributes identified in the product's Quality Target Product Profile (QTPP).
 Methods without a clear CQA linkage are either redundant or their CQA rationale is undocumented — both are regulatory liabilities.
-Systematic CQA-to-method mapping is a prerequisite for a defensible CMC dossier.
+Systematic CQA-to-method mapping is a prerequisite for a defensible Program Development dossier.

 06 — Risk Landscape